isomerpages/isomerpages-govtech/media/technews/_posts/2022-09-22-three-ways-tech-is-supporting-alzheimers.md

 ![Project Pensieve!](/images/technews/ProjectPensieve.jpg)
-*Using a drawing test and AI to test for Alzheimers.
+*Using a drawing test and AI to detect dementia.
 Photo: GovTech*

 ## VR experience of dementia in Singapore